What Causes Bloating?

 If you feel bloated, you could try a probiotic supplement.

 Women often suffer from bloating more than men.
 This could be because of gastrointestinal problems or gynaecological conditions, or a combination of the two.
 Bloating can be associated with menstruation and the hormonal activity that it entails; for more information on this read this fantastic article on menstrual bloating by nutritionist Lorna Driver-Davies.
-Alternatively, perhaps women are just more aware of their bodies and speak up about symptoms like bloating more than men do!
+Alternatively, perhaps women are just more aware of their bodies and speak up about symptoms more than men do!

 Whatever the cause, bloating is a sign that you should take notice of, particularly if it is prolonged and uncomfortable, because the body is trying to tell you that all is not well in the food processing department, and it is having some trouble digesting food properly.
 For more information take a look at natural remedies for bloating.